What is Schema? How can you provide security to schema?

 A "Login" grants the principal entry into the SERVER instance.

-Consistency guarantees that a transaction never leaves your database in a half-finished state.
+guarantees that a transaction never leaves your database in a half-finished

 --Please feel free to comment.